-An electric trimmer has a motor so it’s fairly easy to operate with one hand.
+An electric trimmer has a motor, so it’s relatively easy to operate with one hand.
 After turning the power switch, gently stick it inside your nose to remove any excess follicles.

 Manual trimmers require two hands to use.
 Be careful when using ones that are metal because it’s easy to scrape the sensitive skin inside the nostrils.

 Scissors are an option but using such is very dangerous if you’re not careful.
-If you can get your hands on an purpose built nose trimmer, that would be the better option.
+If you can get your hands on a purpose built nose trimmer, that would be the better option.

 4. Time to trim

 Game time, gently stick in the nose trimmer inside your nose.
-Move the head gently around the nose to capture any stray hair.
+Move the head smoothly around the nose to capture any stray hair.

-Don’t go to deep, you only want to remove hair sticking out and the ones visible with the naked eye.
+Don’t go too deep, you only want to remove hair sticking out and the ones visible with the naked eye.